 Hornsby Bend BMP Thickener Complex Rehabilitation

-CP&Y evaluated proposed improvements to the Hornsby Bend BMP Thickener Complex, including replacement and/or rehabilitation of the building electrical wiring, conduit, and Motor Control Centers (MCCs).
+Our team evaluated proposed improvements to the Hornsby Bend BMP Thickener Complex, including replacement and/or rehabilitation of the building electrical wiring, conduit, and Motor Control Centers (MCCs).
 The improvements include relocating the electrical gear outside of the process area in a more environmentally controlled location.
 The existing gravity belt thickeners (GBTs) expose the sludge to the atmosphere and the

 sludge thickening process produces high levels of hydrogen sulfide.
 The existing conduit, wiring and MCCs have corroded due to high levels of corrosive gases.
-CP&Y also evaluated replacing the GBTs with the installation of up to three centrifuges.
+We also evaluated replacing the GBTs with the installation of up to three centrifuges.
 The evaluation also addressed modifications needed to install two additional centrifuges in the future.

 The Preliminary Engineering Report included: